mosix11/Robot-Programming-Final-Project/README.md

     sudo apt install ros2-humble-turtlebot3* ros2-humble-navigation2
     ```

-3. Go to the root directory of the project and run:
+3. Build the project:

     ```bash
+    cd Robot-Programming-Final-Project/
     colcon build
     ```

-4. Set up the environment by the following commands (you have to do this in 2 seperate terminal windows):
+4. Set up the environment by the following commands (you have to do this in 2 seperate terminal instances):

     ```bash
     source install/setup.bash